 EUROPE

-A holiday village is a purpose-built vacation resort that offers accommodations, activities, time out in nature and indoor pursuits with the goal of bringing families together.
+A holiday resort is a purpose-built vacation village that offers accommodations, activities, time out in nature and indoor pursuits with the goal of bringing families together.
 Visualize a family-oriented summer camp, but with conveniences that both teens and adults want like lively evening events, restaurants and adrenaline options.
 This is quality time galore!

-Four well-established companies have holiday villages throughout Europe, and each has its own vibe.
+Three well-established companies have holiday village resorts throughout Europe, and each has its own vibe.

 Centre Parcs